Sony A1 II: two-minute review

 - Pixel Shift and Noise Reduction shooting modes

 Sony's 50MP full-frame stacked sensor is a proven performer, delivering sharp stills with up to 15EV of dynamic range.
 The A7R V's 61MP sensor gets you marginally better detail, but the A1 II is a much faster performer.
-Furthermore, in-body image stabilization is improved over the A1, and you'll often getting slightly sharper end results when shooting handheld, depending on the camera's shutter speed and how steady your hand is.
+Furthermore, in-body image stabilization is improved over the A1, and you'll often get slightly sharper end results when shooting handheld, depending on the camera's shutter speed and how steady your hand is.

 Once again Sony's Pixel Shift Multi Shooting mode features, combining up to 16 shots for one larger 199MP composite image.
-It's not as effective as Canon's in-camera AI upscaling feature in the EOS R1 / EOS R5 Mark II, especially if there's any movement in your shot.
+It's not as effective as Canon's new in-camera AI upscaling feature in the EOS R1 / EOS R5 Mark II, especially if there's any movement in your shot.
 However, in situations such as still lifes in the studio it increases detail by up to 400%.
 Sony has also added a new Noise Reduction shooting mode that, like Pixel Shift, combines multiple images but in this case for a cleaner image, especially in low light.

 Outright image quality is, in effect, the same as from the A1, which is a good thing, with clean images up to ISO 12,800 from the A1 II's ISO 100-32,000 range.
 The almost four-year-old sensor has stood the test of time.
 Where we really see improvements in image quality is in the positive effect of improved image stabilization for handheld shots and even more reliable subject-detection autofocus for shooting animals, vehicles, people, and so on.